 Even though travel rewards give you the best value for your points, TD Rewards does have a few additional redemption options.
 You can use your points on continuing education, gift cards, merchandise, and as a statement credit.

 If you do plan on redeeming your points on Expedia® for TD, there’s no real reason to save them up as the value per point will be the same no matter what.
 In other words, you might as well spend any available points whenever you book travel.

 It’s worth mentioning that your TD Rewards points will never expire as long as your credit card is in good standing.

 How to earn TD Rewards

 The only way you can earn TD Rewards points is with a TD credit card.
 Currently, TD has three personal credit cards that allow you to earn TD travel rewards.

-The TD Rewards Visa* Card is the entry-level card and is attractive since it has no annual fee.
+The TD Rewards Visa* Card is an entry-level card that is attractive since it has no annual fee.
 That said, the TD First Class Travel® Visa Infinite* Card is easily the most popular of all the TD Rewards credit cards offered since it comes packed with travel benefits.

 TD does occasionally run promotions where you can earn additional TD Rewards points with your credit card, but they don’t have any merchant partners.